-The insider advice on this page is from Wendy’s Trusted Travel Expert for Norway: Jan Sortland of Norwegian Adventures.
+The insider advice on this page is from Wendy’s Trusted Travel Expert for Scandinavia and Iceland: Jan Sortland of Norwegian Adventures.

-From his home base in Oslo, Jan specializes in fully guided, custom-tailored adventures into the lesser-known regions of the country.
+From his home base in Oslo and a second office in Stockholm, Jan specializes in custom-tailored adventures into the lesser-known regions of Norway and beyond.
 His imaginative itineraries often involve seeing the Northern Lights or sampling the best Nordic cuisine, but he can also arrange activities you may not have known were possible, from sea kayaking around fjords to reindeer sledding to fishing in the Arctic Ocean to building your own snow cave—and sleeping in it.
+In Iceland, he can have you join locals on traditional hunting trips, meet with experts in Icelandic Saga literature, and stay in private villas.
+In Denmark, he can orchestrate a public audience with the queen; and in Sweden he can get travelers onboard the famous 17th-century ship the Vasa—an honor usually reserved for royalty and heads of state.
 His expert team of drivers and guides go to great lengths to ensure you get a fulfilling and authentic experience.
 Jan was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.
-(For recommendations of travel planners for more independent and self-drive trips, and for Scandinavian countries beyond Norway, click here.)

 Where to Stay and Eat

 In Oslo: The Hotel Continental is definitely the best value in town.
 It has old-world elegance and relatively low room rates—especially for a luxury hotel in northern Europe.
 The suites are a particularly good deal.

 At the fjords: In a fantastic location right on the shores of the Sognefjord, the family-run Walaker Hotel has genuine charm and lovely views.
 The lowest-category Superior rooms offer the best value.

 Best hotel with a view